-Green bean also called French Cut Bean or String Bean is a common bean that provides important amounts of colorful pigments to our body.
-As stated on The World Healthiest Foods (whfoods.com), green beans contain a wide variety of carotenoids (including lutein, beta-carotene, violaxanthin, and neoxanthin) and flavonoids (including quercetin, kaemferol, catechins, epicatechins, and procyanidins) that have all been shown to have health-supportive antioxidant properties.
+Green bean, also called French Cut Bean or String Bean, is a common bean that provides important amounts of colorful pigments to our body.
+As stated on The World Healthiest Foods (whfoods.com), green beans contain a wide variety of carotenoids (including lutein, beta-carotene, violaxanthin, and neoxanthin) and flavonoids (including quercetin, kaempferol, catechins, epicatechins, and procyanidins) that have all been shown to have health-supportive antioxidant properties.

-We all know that consuming too much of a good thing may not be good for us and so do green beans.
+We all know that consuming too much of a good thing may not be good for us, and so do green beans.
 The best practice is to follow your doctor’s advice and know your body.
-It has been proven that consuming fruits and vegetables of all kinds have long been associated with reduced risk of many adverse health conditions as stated by medicalnewstoday.com.
+It has been proven that consuming fruits and vegetables of all kinds has long been associated with a reduced risk of many adverse health conditions, as stated by medicalnewstoday.com.

-We are aware of the importance of a balanced diet and also know that vegetables similar to green beans play an important role in our diet.
+We are aware of the importance of a balanced diet and know that vegetables similar to green beans play an important role in our diet.
 The high fiber content in green beans helps sustain cholesterol and sugar levels in your body.
 Consuming the right amount and the right vegetables and fruits may protect us from many illnesses.
-The best advice is to eat right, eat at moderation and exercise right.
+The best advice is to eat right, eat in moderation, and exercise right.
 We want to live a happy and healthy life, then that’s what is needed!